-Students are placed on the SEN or additional needs register – usually at the stage at which they entered.
-The registers are:
+Students are placed on the SEN/D register – usually at the stage at which they enter Netherwood Academy:

-SEN register: Students often receive the above in addition to support from professionals associated with various Local Authority bodies.
-Students can receive intervention in school typically either to support their literacy, numeracy or social and emotional skills.
-All students on the SEN register have strategies suggested to support them to all their members of teaching staff.
-These interventions can either be one-to-one or can be through the use of groups such as the nurture group in Year 7 or the intervention group in Year 8.
-Students receive intervention and then this is evaluated to decide whether the student needs to remain on the SEN register or can now go onto the additional needs register.
+SEN/D register: Students on the SEN/D register may need additional support from professionals associated with various Local Authority bodies.
+Students may also receive intervention in school typically either to support their literacy, numeracy or social and emotional skills.
+All students on the SEN/D register have strategies suggested to support them to all their members of teaching staff.
+These interventions can either be one-to-one or can be through the use of groups such as the Foundation groups in Year 7 and Year 8.
+Students that receive intervention will then have the intervention evaluated at the end of every term to decide whether the student needs to remain on the SEN/D register and/or receive additional intervention.

-Statement of Special Educational Need or Education, Health and Care Plan (EHCP): Students with a Statement or EHCP receive support in lessons, the level of which is determined by the range of the statement or EHCP which is decided in conjunction with the Local Authority.
-The SENCO ensures the school’s statutory obligations are met in this respect.
+Education, Health and Care Plan (EHCP): Students with an EHCP receive support in lessons, the level of which is determined by the range of the EHCP which is decided in conjunction with the Local Authority.
+The SEN/DCo ensures the school’s statutory obligations are met in this respect.
 These are High Needs students.
-All these students appear on the SEN register and also have an IEP to further individualise teaching for them.
+All these students appear on the SEN/D register and also have a Student Support Plan to further individualise teaching for them.

+Student Support Plans: Student Support Plans are written for students with an EHCP or an identified SEN/D to give staff further advice on how to make learning accessible for these students.
 The plan includes targets for students and identifies barriers to learning.
 Staff plan learning and teaching appropriate to the needs of the student, based on these targets.
-IEP targets are reviewed once per term or when a student makes significant progress toward achieving targets.
+Student Support Plans are reviewed once per term or when a student makes significant progress toward achieving targets.

-Annual Reviews are held for students with a Statement or EHCP and targets are reviewed.
+Annual Reviews are held for students with an EHCP and targets are reviewed.
 New targets are discussed and set based on student progress in collaboration with all external agencies supporting the child and their parent or carer.
-The statement or EHCP may be amended if appropriate or necessary, following the review meeting with parents, the student and other professionals.
+The EHCP may be amended if appropriate or necessary, following the review meeting with parents, the student and other professionals.